PortugueseWolf/MOOC-FI-JAVA-I/02_AdaLovelace/README.md

 Explains JAVA boilerplate

-- name of program, which has to correspond to the name of the file
+- Name of the program, which has to correspond to the name of the file

-- that the program starts executing at the line 'public static void main (String[] args) {}
+- that the program starts executing at the line `public static void main (String[] args) {}`

 ## Exercise